-Unit Examinations:
+Examinations

-1. There will 4 examinations during the term.
+1. There will 3 unit examinations and one final examination during the term.
 The test items may be in NBRC-like format, fill-in-the-blank, matching, completion or short-answer and will cover material presented in class and any review information pertaining to respiratory care.
 All course material is cumulative.
 Content from prior prerequisite RESP courses may be tested in any subsequent course.